More about: Anne Frank House in Amsterdam: Tickets and Tours

 Is it advisable to book the introductory programme to visit the Museum?

 The introductory programme is a 30-minute talk that will introduce you to the experience of visiting the museum.
-Whether or not you should book this programme depends on whether or not you know Dutch or English, which are the languages in which the programme is offered.
+Whether or not you should book this programme depends on whether or not you know Dutch or English, which are the languages in which this programme is offered.
 If the answer is yes, then it would definitely be a good idea to book it.

 The introductory programme at the Anne Frank House lasts half an hour.
 Afterwards, you can visit the museum.
 It's a great way to get some context before taking a walk through the house of the girl who moved the whole world with her diary of teenage memories.